Normal Approximate Likelihoods to Gravitational Wave Events: Methods

 \subsection{Multivariate Normal Approximations}

 A multivariate normal approximation is a customary and effective approximation for the gravitational wave likelihood, in suitable coordinates and accounting for the finite domain of $x$; see, e.g., \cite{NRPaper,1995PhRvD..52..848P,gwastro-mergers-HeeSuk-CompareToPE-Aligned,gwastro-mergers-HeeSuk-FisherMatrixWithAmplitudeCorrections,gwastro-mergers-HeeSuk-CompareToPE-Precessing}.
 Conversely, a multivariate normal approximation does not by itself arise in generic coordinates, but only in parameters particularly well-adapted to the signal, notably including (at low mass) the binary chirp mass $\mc$, symmetric mass ratio $\eta$, and effective spin $\chi_{\rm eff}$.
 In other coordinate systems, a likelihood well-approximated by a multivariate normal will appear non-Gaussian.
 Similarly, a multivariate normal approximation by itself does not account for the finite domain of $x$: most notably, $\eta\le 1/4$, so the natural multivariate normal for comparable-mass binaries is invariably truncated by the equal-mass line.
-In this section, we describe how to recover the parameters $\mu,\Sigma$ of a multivariate normal approximation $G(x-\mu,\Sigma) = ( |2\pi\Sigma|)^{-1/2} \exp {-1/2(x-\mu)^T \Sigma^{-1}(x-\mu)}$.